manoa-rides/manoa-rides.github.io/index.md

 When the application is run, the CAS configuration information must be present in a configuration file such as [config/settings.development.json](https://github.com/ics-software-engineering/meteor-application-template/blob/master/config/settings.development.json).

-Anyone with a UH account can login and use UHPool to create a portfolio.
+Anyone with a UH account can login and use Manoa Rides to create a portfolio.
 The user will then create their own profile and image (and car image) to gain further access.

 ### Authorization